As a register member of the NZSTA you are also able to:

 - Student representatives in each New Zealand university training programme.
 Networks are being developed by your representatives with the other programmes.

-- Being part of your professional association as the first step on the pathway to gaining full membership.
+- Being part of your professional association as the first step on the pathway to becoming a registered member of the NZSTA.

 - Eligibility for nomination for the student achievement award – presented to one student from each New Zealand training programme.